 Hon.
-SM FENTIMAN (Waterford-ALP) (Minister for Communities, Women and Youth, Minister for Child Safety and Minister for the Prevention of Domestic and Family Violence) (4.02 pm): Adoption Act 2009, and the Acts mentioned in schedule 1, for particular purposes.
+SM FENTIMAN (Waterford-ALP) (Minister for Communities, Women and Youth, Minister for Child Safety and Minister for the Prevention of Domestic and Family Violence) (4.02 pm): I present a bill for an act to amend the Adoption Act 2009, and the acts mentioned in schedule 1, for particular purposes.
 I table the bill and the explanatory notes.
 I nominate the Health, Communities, Disability Services and Domestic and Family Violence Prevention Committee to consider the bill.

-Tabled paper: Adoption and Other Legislation Amendment Bill 2016.
+Tabled paper: Adoption and Other Legislation Amendment Bill 2016 [1522].

-Tabled paper: Adoption and Other Legislation Amendment Bill 2016, explanatory notes.
+Tabled paper: Adoption and Other Legislation Amendment Bill 2016, explanatory notes [1523].